common-workflow-language/common-workflow-language/v1.0/concepts.md

 scope for CWL specification but may be handled by a specific workflow platform include:

-* Data security and permissions.
+* Data security and permissions
 * Scheduling tool invocations on remote cluster or cloud compute nodes.
 * Using virtual machines or operating system containers to manage the runtime (except as described in [DockerRequirement](CommandLineTool.html#DockerRequirement)).
 * Using remote or distributed file systems to manage input and output files.
 * Transforming file paths.
-* Determining if a process has previously been executed, skipping it and reusing previous results.
+* Determining if a process has previously been executed, and if so skipping it and reusing previous results.
 * Pausing, resuming or checkpointing processes or workflows.

 Conforming CWL processes must not assume anything about the runtime